Andrew I-kang Li

 Before this, I taught briefly at the Massachusetts Institute of Technology (MIT) and lengthily at the Chinese University of Hong Kong (CUHK).
-I have also taught at Kyoto University of Art and Design, Korea Advanced Institute of Science and Technology (KAIST), and Tunghai University, Taiwan.
+I have also taught at Kyoto University of the Arts, Korea Advanced Institute of Science and Technology (KAIST), and Tunghai University, Taiwan.

 These are some of the subjects I have taught:

 I have a varied background, in architectural computation, architectural history, professional architectural practice, Chinese studies, and music.

 PhD (architecture: design and computation), Massachusetts Institute of Technology

 MArch, Harvard University

 AB (East Asian languages and civilizations), Harvard University

 LMus (Licentiate of music, piano performance), McGill University